AyaanJaleel/Queros-tasks/README.md

-This is a mini REST-API application that fetches JSON data of a stock through a GET call, and prints out the data in a human-readable way.
+This is a mini NodeJS application that fetches JSON data of a stock through REST API, and prints out the data in a human-readable way.